ESP32Cubes/ESP32cube_docs/docs/S3/basic/01key.md

-## BOOT-KEY Button
+# BOOT-KEY Button

 The ESP32-S3 is packaged in QFN56, with a total of 45 GPIO pins, ranging from GPIO0 to GPIO21, and then from GPIO26 to GPIO48.
 Theoretically, all IOs can be used as ordinary GPIOs or multiplexed for any peripheral function.
 However, some pins cannot be used for other purposes after being connected to FLASH and PSRAM.

-The module model used on our development board is ESP32-S3-WROOM-1-N16R8.
+The module used on our development board is ESP32-S3-WROOM-1-N16R8.
 Its FLASH is 16MB and is connected to the ESP32 via 4-wire SPI.
 Its PSRAM is 8MB and is connected to the ESP32 via 8-wire SPI.
-The FLASH and PSRAM together occupy 12 IO pins.
-After excluding these pins, there are 33 IOs left.
+The FLASH and PSRAM use 12 IO pins.
+So there are ==33 IOs== available for user applications.

 By referring to the schematic diagram of the development board, we can see the connection status of the ESP32 pins on the development board.